johjar18/homework_5/README.md

 Be sure to commit everything (and push!) to your GitHub repo.
 At a minimum, your repo should include the following file, which you have modified: hw5_twitter.py

-Do not upload secret.py ( this has your API key!)
+Do not upload secret.py ( this has your API key!).
+Use .gitignore (Was discussed and demoed in lecture 09)

 Push your code before the deadline.
 Please don’t commit after the deadline or you might lose points if the latest commit is after the deadline.